Understanding and using order types in leverage trading

 Order types explained

 In trading, different types of orders serve different functions.
-Depending on the order you choose, you can achieve different results.
+Depending on the order you choose, you can determine numerous things.
 This includes the point at which your order will be executed, how long the order can remain active or whether an order gets closed by another order.